AlexandruStefan15/Indonesian-Cafe-Landing-Page/README.md

 # Indonesian cafe webpage

-A simple one page presentational website.
+A simple one-page presentational website.
 The design is inspired by

 ![Overview](design/FigmaDesign.png)